s-itov/Gamestore-Angular-app/README.md

     - Any registered user can buy game as long as they are not the owner.
     - Any registered user can edit game if they are owner.
+    - Any registered user can delete their created game.

 6. My profile page: